10-Q 1 gh-20230930.htm 10-Q gh-20230930

 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with GAAP for interim financial information and in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X of the Securities Act of 1933, as amended, or the Securities Act.
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 These unaudited condensed consolidated financial statements include all adjustments, consisting only of normal recurring accruals that the Company believes are necessary to fairly state the financial position and the results of the Company’s operations and cash flows for interim periods in accordance with GAAP.
 Interim-period results are not necessarily indicative of results of operations or cash flows for a full year or any subsequent interim period.

-The accompanying condensed consolidated financial statements should be read in conjunction with the Company’s audited financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022.
+The accompanying condensed consolidated financial statements should be read in conjunction with the Company’s audited financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023.

 Non-Marketable Securities

 The Company acquires certain equity investments in private companies to promote business and strategic objectives.
 The Company's investments in non-marketable equity securities do not give the Company the ability to control or exercise significant influence over the investees.
 One of the investees is concluded to be a variable interest entity, or VIE, but the Company is deemed not to be the primary beneficiary as the Company does not have the power to direct the activities that most significantly impact the VIE’s economic performance.
-The Company's non-marketable equity and other related investments totaled $8.6 million and $25.0 million as of September 30, 2023, and December 31, 2022, respectively, and are included in other assets, net on the accompanying condensed consolidated balance sheets.
+The Company's non-marketable equity and other related investments totaled $11.1 million and $8.6 million as of June 30, 2024, and December 31, 2023, respectively, and are included in other assets, net on the accompanying condensed consolidated balance sheets.

 Non-marketable securities are recorded at cost, subject to periodic impairment reviews and adjustments for observable price changes from orderly transactions.
 The Company's evaluation of impairment of such non-marketable securities is based on adverse changes in market conditions and the regulatory or economic environment, qualitative and quantitative analysis of the operating performance and financial condition of the investee; changes in operating structure or management of the investee; and additional funding requirements of the investee.
-As a result of the evaluation, the Company recorded an impairment of $22.1 million for the nine months ended September 30, 2023 for one of its non-marketable equity security investments, included in other income (expense), net on the Company's condensed consolidated statement of operations.
-In addition, pursuant to one of the investments in non-marketable securities purchased by the Company, the Company acquired rights to purchase the investee at a pre-determined price subject to additional adjustments based on the performance of the investee, on or before December 31, 2022.
-In September 2022, the Company decided not to exercise such rights to purchase the investee and recorded an impairment of $5.3 million based on an independent third-party valuation.
-Pursuant to another investment in non-marketable securities purchased by the Company, the Company acquired rights to purchase the investee at a pre-determined price subject to additional adjustments based on the performance of the Company, on or before October 1, 2023, and acquired rights to obtain the exclusive license of the investee's certain technologies.
-In June 2023, the Company decided not to exercise such rights and recorded an impairment of $7.0 million, included in other income (expense), net on the Company's condensed consolidated statement of operations for the nine months ended September 30, 2023.
-No other impairment or downward adjustments to the carrying value of non-marketable securities have been otherwise recorded.
+As a result of the evaluation, for one of its non-marketable equity security investments, the Company recorded an impairment of $16.6 million and $22.1 million for the three and six months ended June 30, 2023, included in other income (expense), net on the Company's condensed consolidated statements of operations.
+In addition, in connection with the investment in non-marketable securities purchased by the Company, the Company acquired rights to purchase the investee at a pre-determined price subject to additional adjustments based on the performance of the investee, on or before December 31, 2022.
+In September 2022, the Company decided not to exercise such rights to purchase the investee and recorded an impairment of $5.3 million for the year ended December 31, 2022, included in other income (expense), net on the Company's condensed consolidated statements of operations.

 Concentration of Risk